Math Looks The Same In The Brains Of Boys And Girls, Study Finds

 When all school districts are pooled together, "there isn't really a gender achievement gap in math, but there is in reading," says Erin Fahle, an assistant professor at St. John's University and an author of the gender gap study.
 Males were about two-thirds of an academic year behind females, she says.

-But when the researchers focused on more affluent school districts, "boys tended to better than girls in math," Fahle says.
+But when the researchers focused on more affluent school districts, "boys tended to do better than girls in math," Fahle says.

 That research, along with the new study, makes a compelling case that factors other than biological differences explain why girls are less likely to pursue degrees and jobs in math and science, she says.